jimhester/cran_usage/reports/devtools-usage.md

     ## 18 session_info          1 2.7%
     ## 19 use_cran_badge        1 2.7%

-## Which functions are never used by dependencies?
+## Which functions are never used by reverse dependencies?

-These are the functions no dependency is using either by calls or importing.
+These are the functions no reverse dependency is using either by calls or importing.
 These functions either need better documentation / publicity, are meant for interactive use rather than in packages, or do not provide a useful function and should be considered for removal.

 ``` r
 exports <- getNamespaceExports(pkg)